 Our goal is to make sure every person who is under our care leaves our program either mission-ready to return to pursuing a career on the front lines or ready to transition to veteran status.
 With a collaborative approach that takes into account past history with military bases, if applicable, and a team of passionate psychiatrists who have experience administering evidence-based modalities, the S.T.A.R.
 Program at our facility in El Paso, Texas, can help you or a loved one return to the life you were meant to live.

 Learn how the S.T.A.R.
-Program at Rio Vista Behavioral Health in El Paso, TX, approaches care for military members, veterans, and first responders
+Program at Rio Vista Behavioral Health in El Paso, TX, approaches care for first responders, military members, and veterans

-The needs of active-duty military members, veterans, and first responders can differ from individuals who haven’t experienced the cumulative trauma of being on the front lines of a crisis.
+The needs of active-duty military members, veterans, and first responders, including police officers and firefighters, can differ from individuals who haven’t experienced the cumulative trauma of being on the front lines of a crisis.

 In addition to tailoring our programming to these service members and public servants, we ensure that each person who is entrusted to our care receives an individualized plan that represents their unique strengths, needs, and goals.
 We don’t believe that there is a one-size-fits-all approach to treating mental health or substance use disorders.